 The results are available in both a viewable HTML version and in a downloadable, comma-delimited text version (CSV).
 Additional downloadable files are available which show precincts reporting and changes to results after midnight on election night.
-To access these files, view the following links:
+Links will be posted when data is available.

 Important Notes Regarding Results in Virginia